 319 Early Middle Ages in Europe (4) Emergence, from the remains of the late Roman Empire, of a uniquely medieval Christian culture in the Germanic kingdoms of northern Europe between the 4th and 9th centuries.
 Wolverton.

 320 High Middle Ages in Europe (4) Changes that swept Europe from 1000–1225, including the rise of towns and universities, new spiritual and artistic visions, and varieties of religious and social reform.
 Wolverton.

 321 Late Middle Ages in Europe (4) A survey of Europe, 1250–1430—the age of Dante and the Black Death—when breakthroughs alternated with disasters in the realms of politics, economics, and religion.
 Wolverton.

 322 The Crusades (4) Surveys the idea and practice of Christian holy war—not only in Palestine, but within Europe.
 From the first crusade in 1096 through early 13th century.
 Wolverton.

 325 Precolonial Africa (4) Survey of African history to the mid-19th century, analyzing processes of state formation, regional and long-distance trade, religion, oral tradition, and systems of slavery.
 Braun.

-326 Colonial and Postcolonial Africa (4) Survey of African history from the 1880s to the 1960s.
-Emphasis on the internal dynamics of change as well as the impact of colonialism.
+326 Colonial and Postcolonial Africa (4) Survey of African history from the 1880s to the turn of the 21st century.
+Emphasis on the internal dynamics of change as well as the effects of colonialism and global interaction.
 Braun.

 327 The Age of Discoveries (4) European exploration and seaborne empires, 1270–1600.
 Motives, technology, and institutions of the Italian and Iberian empires.
 Medieval travels to Asia; Venetian and Genoese empires; Spanish conquest of Mexico.
 HIST 101, 102 or equivalents recommended preparation.
 Braun.